Gkcloud5/Better-future/Communication/Improvement/till 50 words/06-a word.md

 ### Explanation about it:

-* 'A'  is an indefinite article that's used before a nou
+* 'A'  is an indefinite article that's used before a noun or adjective that starts with a consonant sound

 ### 3 Examples:

+* She wore a uniform
+* I met a unicorn
+* a girl
+* a cat
+* They joined a historical society.